deepgrant/mbta/README.md

 * `MBTA_STORAGE_PREFIX` - a path style prefix tht will be appended to any Vechile Route Position data.

 # Building and Running
-To Build and then run the utility from your GIT clone workspace.
+To build and then run the utility from your GIT clone workspace.

 `./gradlew run`